theworldisnotflat/shriveling_world/README.md

 - heightRatio : for the heigth of cones
 - intrudedHeightRatio : for the heigth of cones
 - coneStep :  modifies the visual aspect of cones (defautl value is 15 degrees)
-- projectionBegin : initial projection in the following range :
+- projectionBegin : initial projection with values in in the following range :
   - 'none' for a three dimensional unprojected representation
   - 'equirectangular' or 1 for an equilateral flat representation
   - 'Mercator' or 2 for a 2-dimensional Mercator